14202623/evrp-SA/README.md

 # Electric Vehicle Routing Problem — Simulated Annealing Solver

-This repository contains the C++ implementation developed for the the Electric Vehicle Routing Problem (EVRP).
+This repository contains the C++ implementation developed for the Electric Vehicle Routing Problem (EVRP).

 The project implements a Simulated Annealing (SA) heuristic for solving EVRP benchmark instances.
 The solver incorporates multiple neighbourhood operators and a feasibility repair mechanism to generate solutions satisfying the operational constraints of the EVRP.